Q: I recently bought a wood stove with an 8" flue collar, and my local stove shop refuses to hook it up to my existing 6" chimney. They say this

 Wood stove manufacturers know that shoppers are motivated to pay as little as possible for the installation.
 Since 6" stovepipe, chimney liner and

-manufactured chimney are significantly less expensive than 8" venting, they strive mightily to design fireboxes that will operate safely with 6"
+manufactured chimney are significantly less expensive than 8" venting, they strive mightily to design fireboxes that will operate safely

 venting.
 In cases where no amount of tweaking will enable the prototype to burn properly on a 6" flue, the flue opening must be enlarged, and the